 PT170 Sports Law and Ethics – 4.5 Credit Hours

 This course includes a basic introduction to concepts and issues dealing with legal concerns in recreation and sports in contemporary society.
-Students will review legal issues pertaining to contracts, premises liability, discrimination, Title IX eligibility, equal opportunity, labor relations and federal funding through examination of case law, statues and regulations pertinent to sports management.
+Students will review legal issues pertaining to contracts, premises liability, discrimination, Title IX eligibility, equal opportunity, labor relations and federal funding through an examination of case law, statutes and regulations pertinent to sports management.

 PT200 Exercise Testing and Prescription – 4.5 Credit Hours